sophdeng/sophdeng.github.io/_posts/2023-03-19-state-of-b2b-software.md

  ---

-[^1]: This is according to Bettercloud's 2020 State of SaaSOps Report: https://pages.bettercloud.com/rs/719-KZY-706/images/2020_StateofSaaSOpsReport.pdf
+[^1]: This is according to [Bettercloud's 2020 State of SaaSOps Report](https://pages.bettercloud.com/rs/719-KZY-706/images/2020_StateofSaaSOpsReport.pdf).

-[^2]: This is the source: https://techcrunch.com/2022/07/28/retool-raises-45m-at-a-3-2b-valuation-to-make-building-custom-software-as-easy-as-buying-off-the-shelf/, but I'm not sure how the stat is calculated.
+[^2]: Source [here](https://techcrunch.com/2022/07/28/retool-raises-45m-at-a-3-2b-valuation-to-make-building-custom-software-as-easy-as-buying-off-the-shelf/), but I'm not sure how the stat is calculated.